appcues/appcues-android-sdk/docs/Traits.md

 ## Overview

-An ``ExperienceTrait`` modifies the how an entire experience, or a particular step in an experience is displayed.
+An `ExperienceTrait` modifies the how an entire experience, or a particular step in an experience is displayed.
-Each type of ``ExperienceTrait`` has the capability to apply specific changes to the rendered content in an experience.
-Also, some traits are applied to the whole experience, some to a set of steps, and others are specific to a step.
+A trait of a specific _type_ has _capabilities_ that modify the way an experience is displayed to the user.
+Furthermore a trait can be applied at multiple _levels_ which determines which parts of the experience are impacted by the trait instance.

+## Trait Types

+Every trait has a `type` property that must be a unique name identifying the trait.
+Best practice is to prefix the `type` with your organization name, resulting in the format `@org/name` (e.g. `@appcues/modal`).

+Attempting to register a trait for a type that exists already log an `AppcuesDuplicateTraitException`.

 ## Trait Capabilities